 First, go to the Add New option from the Plugin button and search for the Login LockDown plugin.
 It is the most used and trusted plugin to limit the login attempt and ensure your WordPress security.
 From here, proceed to install the plugin by clicking on the Install Now button.

 Upon installation, activate the plugin and click on the Login LockDown option from the Settings menu.
 On the next screen, you will see several options to limit your website’s login attempts.
 By default, the plugin comes with the maximum number (3) of logins, retry time period restrictions and lockout length.
 If you wish to customize the options, just enter the desired amount and click on the Update Settings below.
 After it, an unauthorized user will no longer be able to make unlimited attempts to log in to your website.
 This will reduce the risk’s percentage.
 Personally, I found the plugin very effectively to defend the hackers.

 However, if you are not comfortable with installing plugins, you can use a web application firewall.
 Doing so, your website’s security will be automatically taken care of.

 3. Never Use The Default “admin” As Username

 When you use admin as your login username that means hackers don’t have to crack your username.
 But thankfully the time has changed now.
-To prevent the hackers WordPress has changed their term.
+To prevent hackers WordPress has changed its term.
 Removing the default username automatically reduces the chances of Brute Force attacks.